3 Unusual Foods to Manage Diabetes

 This bright spice is known for its anti-inflammatory properties.
 It reduces the production of many different pro-inflammatory cytokines.
 This is reason enough to place this spice on a list of foods to fight diabetes and help manage this condition.
 However, if you have not already added turmeric to your spice cabinet or supplement collection, here are a few more ways turmeric helps manage diabetes.
 Turmeric may help prevent thickening and stiffening of the arteries, a common complication of diabetes.
 Another study showed that turmeric, even at a low dose, can help lower blood sugar levels, manage weight gain, and bring down cholesterol.

-Sprinkling turmeric into dishes will add an earthy, warmness as well as all of its health benefits.
+Sprinkling turmeric into dishes will add earthiness and warmth, as well as all of its health benefits.
 Be aware that turmeric can stain even dishes and containers.
 You may also opt for taking well-developed turmeric supplements that are engineered to provide the highest level of bioavailability for all that turmeric has to offer.

 Pomegranate

 Anything sweet can be seen as a potential threat to someone with diabetes, but many fruits can counteract some of the disease’s effects, helping lower inflammation and counter oxidative stress.
-Pomegranates, a less usual fruit option, received attention recently for its ability to help those with diabetes to manage their condition.
+Pomegranates, a less usual fruit option, have recently received attention for their ability to help those with diabetes manage their condition.
 Not only do pomegranates fight inflammation, but they also help manage blood sugar.
 Drinking pomegranate juice or adding this curious fruit to your meal can help stabilize fasting blood sugar, keep you from an after-meal spike, and increase your body’s ability to produce insulin.

 Make use of pomegranate’s benefits by drinking pomegranate juice or by peeling, separating, and eating its countless delicious and nutritious seeds.
 Pomegranate extract can also be found in the supplement section.